-Volunteers contribute significant amounts of time to the Foundation's program services, administration, and fundraising and development activities; however, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
+Contributions of Services and other Nonfinancial Assets -Volunteers may contribute time to the Foundation's program services, administration, and fundraising and development activities; however, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.
 Contributed goods are recorded at fair value at the date of donation.
 The Foundation records donated professional services at the respective fair values of the services received, when applicable.
+No significant contributions of such goods or services were received during the fiscal year ended June 30, 2023.